Subsurface Scattering

 the soft and smooth appearance as well as the light diffusing through

 the marble - something that a BRDF cannot simulate.
-The BSSRDF technology
+The BSSRDF research

-has been adapted rapidly by the movie industry and it was used to
+has been adapted rapidly by the movie industry and it won

 for rapid evaluation of the BSSRDF model,